Help with your rent and/or Council tax?

 We will look at:

-- Money you and your partner have coming in, including earnings, some benefits and tax credits and things like occupational pensions
+- Money you and your partner have coming in, including earnings, benefits including tax credits and also other income such as private and occupational pensions

-- Your circumstances, such as your age, the ages and size of your family and whether anyone lives with you.
+- Your circumstances, such as your age, the age of any children living with you and whether anyone else lives with you.

 In the case of Housing Benefit we will also look at whether:

 - Your home is a reasonable size for your family

 - The amount of rent is reasonable for the area your home is in.

 How much benefit will I get?

 You can use the government's benefit calculator to see how much benefit you could be entitled to.
 Please note this should only be used as a guide and does not guarantee the amount you will receive.